-All I would advise is that you are well hydrated before massage and that you don’t have anything too strenuous planned for afterwards.
+Covid issues aside, all I would advise is that you are well hydrated before your treatment, and that you don’t have anything too strenuous planned for afterwards.

 Do you check my medical history?

-Your first appointment will include a consultation which will involve taking a medical and lifestyle history.
-If you are visiting for a remedial massage (to treat injury or postural problems) I will also perform a postural/injury assessment.
-Massage is perfectly safe for most people, but there are some medical conditions which may prohibit or restrict massage (contraindications).
+Your consultation involves taking a medical and lifestyle history.
+Massage and Reflexology is perfectly safe for most people, but there are some medical conditions which may prohibit or restrict massage (contraindications).

 I also like to take a lifestyle history as this can be very telling about postural, dietary or stress related issues which may be affecting you.
-Massage is a holistic therapy, treating the whole person, and by learning more about a client, I can tailor their therapy accordingly.
+Massage and Reflexology are holistic therapies, treating the whole person, and by learning more about a client, I can tailor their therapy accordingly.